Yard sale find turns out to be artifact worth up to $500,000

-HARTFORD, Conn.
-(AP) — Talk about your yard sale finds.
+(AP) (03/03/21)— Talk about your yard sale finds.
 A small porcelain bowl bought for $35 at a Connecticut yard sale turned out to be a rare, 15th century Chinese artifact worth between $300,000 and $500,000 that is about to go up for auction at Sotheby’s.

 The white bowl adorned with cobalt blue paintings of flowers and other designs is about 6 inches (16 centimeters) in diameter.
 An antiques enthusiast came across the piece and thought it could be something special when browsing a yard sale in the New Haven area last year, according to Sotheby’s.